Do You Feel Stuck Because You and Your Partner Having The Same Fights Over and Over Again?

 What if couples therapy makes us realize we want to break up?

 Ultimately, how you and your partner move forward is always up to you.
 I am here to help heal your relationship, but I cannot tell you what to do.

 As you discuss your deepest wants and needs, you might discover that it’s time to go your separate ways.
-Therapy can help you make this decision in a measured, compassionate way.
+Therapy can help you make this decision in a thoughtful, compassionate way.
 You can end your relationship amicably, which is valuable for every couple, but especially those with children.
-And, by learning more about yourself and how you operate in relationships, you can empower yourself to form healthy connections in the future.
+By learning more about yourself and how you operate in relationships, you can empower yourself to form healthy connections in the future.